prenagha/launchbar/README.md

 Action that gets the Title and URL of the currently selected tab in Safari and returns it back to LaunchBar for further sendTo processing.
 Making it easy to send a link to the current Safari page via email for example, or by using the Copy to iPhone action.

+## Timer

+Action that takes an input like "Turn off oven 15m" and creates a timer in LaunchBar.
+After the delay time has passed LaunchBar will show you your reminder message in a large type window with an accompanying sound.

 ## Ack Code Search

 Action that takes a text search pattern and uses [Ack](http://beyondgrep.com) to search code files for that pattern and return the results back to LaunchBar.